Veams/plugin-logger/README.md

 # VeamsLogger plugin

-The VeamsLogger plugin disables `console` logs by default.
+The `@veams/plugin-logger` package disables `console` logs by default.
 You can provide parameters (`?devmode`) in the URL to show the logs in your console.

 Furthermore it gives you the possibility to add a logger (`?logger`) which will be displayed on other devices.